-It should also be noted that the term "facility" is used throughout the Protocol, and that the definition of "facility" will vary depending on a business unit's operations.
-The term is used in this Protocol to describe the level of granularity at which business unit reporting and signoff of GHG data occurs (e.g., by individual facility, for a group of facilities within a business unit, or at the business unit level).
+It should also be noted that the term "facility" is used throughout the Protocol, and that the definition of "facility" will vary depending on a business unit's or non-operated joint venture's (NOJV) operations.
+The term is used in this Protocol to describe the level of granularity at which business unit or NOJV reporting and signoff of the GHG SOP occurs (e.g., by individual facility, for a group of facilities within a business unit or NOJV, or at the aggregate business unit or NOJV level).